- Last Updated: Friday, 02 October 2020 13:24

 FP denotes Footpath, BR denotes Bridleway.
 Metre distances shown are approximate and apply to the dashed paths and bridleway sections only.

-Footpath 1 (1001 m) and Footpath 6 (143 m): FP1 leads off New Road, cutting across the corner of an arable field, along the field hedgerow and then taking a southerly direction towards the A14.
-Instead of turing south, it is advisable to continue in an easterly direction to join FP6 to the end of The Thorpe in Hemingford Grey and from here it is possible to link up with paths in Hemingford Grey (as shown on the map) to achieve circular walks.
+Footpath 1 (1001 m) and Footpath 6 (143 m): FP1 leads off New Road, cutting across the corner of an arable field, along the field hedgerow and then taking a southerly direction towards the A1307 (formerly the A14).
+Instead of turning south, it is advisable to continue in an easterly direction to join FP6 to the end of The Thorpe in Hemingford Grey and from here it is possible to link up with paths in Hemingford Grey (as shown on the map) to achieve circular walks.

 Footpath 2 (572 m): Turn off the High Street by Beechers House and, after a short walk behind the houses of Chapmans, cross two riverside fields where there are often cattle grazing.
 This is a very attractive walk with views across the river and the meadows to Houghton Hill.
 The path joins the towpath walk in Hemingford Grey which passes the C12th Manor House.